You are currently viewing Motorcycle Engine Cut Off Switch: The Complete Lowdown

 FAQs About Motorcycle Engine Cut Off Switch

-Does the motorcycle kill switch work if my battery dies?
+Does the kill switch work if my battery dies?

-Nope – the kill switch relies on battery power to operate.
+No, the kill switch relies on battery power.
 If your battery is completely dead, the switch won’t cut the ignition circuit.
 That’s why it’s always smart to also turn the ignition key when stopping the engine.

-Will a kill switch work for an electric motorcycle?
+Will a kill switch work on an electric motorcycle?

 Does engine braking work after using the kill switch?